peytonmford/data_project/README.md

 ### Questions they hope to answer with the data

 Is the avocado's being bought going to be conventional or organic?
 The type of the avocado could indicate a reason why the price is the way it is.

+### Who Did What:
+Pete did the machine learning, Tania did the database, and Peyton did all the Github.